Where to use interior French doors?

 To avoid warping, internal French doors tend to be made using an engineered core, with a thin layer of timber on the top.
 This allows the door to be made more strongly and cheaply, and it also helps to guard against the warping effect which can result when timber is exposed to excess heat and moisture.#

-Plastic doors are an inexpensive alternative to the two varieties we’ve already mentioned.
-However, they also compromise significantly in certain areas.
-When it comes to looks and strength, they can’t match their timber or metal counterparts.
-Moreover, they cannot be modified or otherwise customised to accommodate locks and different colour schemes, and they tend to lead far shorter lives.
-While uPVC doors are cheap alternatives they are often plain and don’t have the same qualities as wood or aluminium.
+uPVC doors are an inexpensive alternative to the two varieties we’ve already mentioned.
+However, there are compromises made in certain areas.
+When it comes to looks and strength, they they don't tend to compare to their timber or metal counterparts.
+Moreover, they cannot be modified or otherwise customised to accommodate locks and different colour schemes, and they tend to lead shorter lives. uPVC doors are a great budget conscious alternative, they are often simple in design but you'll most often find that uPVC French doors are used externally rather than internally.

 What about glazing?